drewbernetes/container-security-action/README.md

     # Default: ""

     s3-bucket:
-    # The S3 bucket in which the trivyignore file is stored.
+    # The S3 bucket in which the grype ignore file is stored.
     #
     # Required: false
-    # Default: trivy
+    # Default: grypeignores

     s3-path:
-    # The path in the s3 bucket to the trivyignore file.
+    # The path in the s3 bucket to the grype ignore file.
     #
     # Required: false
-    # Default: trivyignore
+    # Default: .grype.yaml

     dockerfile-path:
     # Path to the Dockerfile (default {context}/Dockerfile).